joelfischerr/Anki-Quizlet/README.md

 # Anki-Quizlet

+_**NOTE** This has the certificate verification disabled which makes it work on macOS but also makes less secure.
+I won't take any responsibility for damage to caused anything by the use of this.

 _**NOTE** fork of [Improved Quizlet to Anki Importer](https://ankiweb.net/shared/info/590899480)_

 This is a simple _Quizlet_ to _Anki_ importer.
 It has the following advantages over the alternatives: